pseulki/IB-Loss/README.md

-# Influence-balanced Loss for Imbalanced Visual Classification
+# Influence-balanced Loss for Imbalanced Visual Classification (ICCV, 2021)

 This is the official implementation of [Influence-balanced Loss for Imbalanced Visual Classification]() in PyTorch.
 The code heavily relies on [LDAM-DRW](https://github.com/kaidic/LDAM-DRW).